ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

     .
 It calculates the next dose as a clinical trial proceeds as well as performs simulations to obtain operating characteristics.

--   `r pkg("OncoBayes")` Bayesian Logistic Regression for Oncology Dose-Escalation Trials.
+-   `r pkg("OncoBayes2")` Bayesian Logistic Regression for Oncology Dose-Escalation Trials.

 -   `r pkg("UnifiedDoseFinding")` In many phase I trials, the design goal is to find the dose associated with a certain target